Documentation

 To reuse an expired scheduled request:

-A calendar view has been provided as a convenient way to view schedule requests.
+You can view all scheduled requests in a calendar view.
 For each scheduled request, the initial logged request along with its next scheduled event will be displayed in the calendar.
-To access the calendar, click the Schedule Calendar button.

 In This Document